jessemonroy650/tutorial-html5ui-vertical-spacer/BLOG/blog.md

 tutorial.
 As such this tutorial has four sections.
 The last section has the solution in code

-- &lt;span&gt; vs &lt;div&gt; makes a difference
+- &lt;span&gt; vs &lt;div&gt; makes a difference - in the final solution can be used with either a block-level element (like div) or and inline element (like span).
+However, both have side effects.
-- *min-height:* vs *line-height:*
+- *min-height:* vs *line-height:* - the same goes when using `min-height:`.
+However, the better solution turns out to be `line-height:`.
-- &amp;nbsp; (nonbreaking space) has a Unicode equivalent
+- &amp;nbsp; (nonbreaking space) has a Unicode equivalent - sometimes there needs to be some character in the "flow" so that layout works as expected.
+Typically a &amp;nbsp; can be used, however dynamically creating such structure would require the use of `innerHTML` - which can create a [security issue](innerHTMl-security.md).
+There is a Unicode equivalent.
 - Creating Vertical Blank Space

-The final solution can be used with either a block-level element (like div) or and inline element (like span).
-However, both have side effects.
-The same goes when using `min-height:`.
-On this, solution turns out to be `line-height:`.
-Lastly, sometimes there needs to be some character in the "flow" so that layout works as expected.
-Typically a &amp;nbsp; can be used, however dynamically creating such structure would require the use of `innerHTML` - which can create a security issue. (innerHTMl-security.md)
+First,
+ Next,
+ Lastly,

 ## &lt;span&gt; vs &lt;div&gt; makes a difference ##